 Installation pipes MUST be fitted in accordance with BS.
 6891.
 Pipework from the meter to the boiler MUST be of an adequate size, i.e. not less than 15mm O.D.
 Note.
-For pipe runs greater than 3m (10'), 22mm O.D. pipe is recommended.
+For pipe runs greater than 3m (10'), 22mm O.D. pipe must be used.

-Do not use pipes of smaller size than the boiler inlet gas connection
+Do not use pipes of smaller size than the boiler inlet gas connection.